ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 Beyond what's happening _within_ blocks, MEV can have deleterious effects _between_ blocks.
 If the MEV available in a block significantly exceeds the standard block reward, miners may be incentivized to remine blocks and capture the MEV for themselves, causing blockchain re-organization and consensus instability.

-This possibility of blockchain re-organization has been [previously explored on the bitcoin blockchain](https://dl.acm.org/doi/10.1145/2976749.2978408).
-As bitcoin's block reward halves and transaction fees make up a greater and greater portion of the block reward, situations arise where it becomes economically rational for miners to give up the next block's reward and instead remine past blocks with higher fees.
+This possibility of blockchain re-organization has been [previously explored on the Bitcoin blockchain](https://dl.acm.org/doi/10.1145/2976749.2978408).
+As Bitcoin's block reward halves and transaction fees make up a greater and greater portion of the block reward, situations arise where it becomes economically rational for miners to give up the next block's reward and instead remine past blocks with higher fees.
 With the growth of MEV, the same sort of situation could occur in Ethereum, threatening the integrity of the blockchain.

 ## State of MEV {#state-of-mev}